Kwame Yeboah (soccer): Brisbane Roar

 Yeboah made his first team debut for Brisbane in a semi final loss to Western Sydney Wanderers, coming on as an 83rd-minute substitute for winger Ben Halloran.

 On 4 March 2013, it was announced that Yeboah had signed a Senior NYL contract to step up to the first team squad.
 Yeboah made his starting debut in Brisbane's 2–1 win away to Wellington Phoenix in the opening round of the 2013–14 A-League season.
 Six days later, Yeboah made his home debut in Brisbane's convincing 4–0 win against Sydney FC.
 He started the first four games of the 2013–14 season before Mike Mulvey relegated the young striker to the bench for the fifth-round game against 2012–13 champions Central Coast Mariners due to indifferent form.
 Yeboah came off the bench in the 87th minute to score his first goal for Brisbane in the 89th minute with a 1–0 win.
 He followed it up by scoring a goal the next week against Western Sydney Wanderers, celebrated with his back flip goal celebration.

 Borussia Mönchengladbach

 On 20 December 2013, Yeboah signed a four-year contract with Bundesliga side Borussia Mönchengladbach and officially moved in the January 2014 transfer window.
 He initially joined the reserve side.
 In his absence, Brisbane Roar went on to win the 2014 A-League Grand Final.

 In May 2017, Yeboah extended his contract with Borussia Mönchengladbach for two more years.

 In January 2018, Yeboah was loaned to SC Paderborn 07 until the end of the season.

 Fortuna Köln

 In July 2018, Yeboah joined 3.
 Liga club Fortuna Köln on a two-year contract.

 Retirement

-Yeboah retired from football in October 2021, signing a deal to become a professional model.
+Yeboah retired from soccer in October 2021, signing a deal to become a professional model.